Bengee07/Module-1.11/lesson.md

 There are further steps a company can take to improve its preparedness in the case of a system breakdown that causes downtime, despite the fact that using the best practices for high availability is essentially planning for failure.
 Data on resource usage or failure that can be utilized to identify issues and spot trends should be retained by organizations.
 Only by continuously monitoring operational workload can this data be gathered.
 To gather problem data, build problem history, and start right away solving problems, a recovery help desk can be set up.
 A recovery plan should be thoroughly written and periodically evaluated to guarantee that it will work when confronted with unforeseen interruptions.
 Staff training on availability engineering will improve their skills in designing, deploying, and maintaining high availability architectures.
 Security policies should also be put in place to curb incidences of system outages due to security breaches.

+## Part 5 - Use Case on How To Achieve HA

+You and your group will have further discussion on how to implement HA for different use cases:

+- eCommerce
+- Financial Institution
+- Government
+- Personal Static Website
+- eHailing Application